- Home

 (7) Any use of property, substances or things within the village emitting or causing any foul, offensive, noisome, nauseous, noxious, or disagreeable odors, effluvia or stenches extremely repulsive to the physical senses of ordinary persons, which annoy, discomfort, injure or inconvenience the health of any appreciable number of persons within the village;

-(9) Any obstruction in or across any watercourse, drainage easement, ditch or ravine; or
+(9) Any obstruction in or across any watercourse, drainage easement, ditch or ravine.

-(E) Inspection of premises.
-The Director of Fire and Building or their designee may inspect or cause to be inspected premises upon which it is believed that a public nuisance exists and shall make a written report of the inspection.
+(C) Inspection of premises.
+The Director of Building and Inspectional Services or their designee may inspect or cause to be inspected premises upon which it is believed that a public nuisance exists and shall make a written report of the inspection.

 (2) Abatement by village.
 If the nuisance is not abated within the time provided, or if the owner, occupant or person causing the nuisance cannot be found, the village shall cause the abatement or removal of such public nuisance.